src-d/blog/content/upcoming/towards_kmeans_on_gpu.md

 in high-dimensional space into many clusters as an attempt to simplify the data and prepare it for other, more sophisticaed clustering algorithms such as [t-SNE](https://lvdmaaten.github.io/tsne/).
-We named this project kmcuda, it offers C and Python3 APIs. kmcuda was successfullyb applied to problems with 4M samples, 40k clusters and 480 dimensions.
+We named this project kmcuda, it offers C and Python3 APIs. kmcuda was successfully applied to problems with 4M samples, 40k clusters and 480 dimensions.

 Theory